Rusty Keaulana

-Russ "Rusty" Keaulana (born 6 March 1966) is an American professional longboard surfrider.
+Russ "Rusty" Keaulana (born 6 March 1966) is a Hawaiian professional longboard surfrider.

-Rusty was born in Oahu, Hawaii.
+Rusty was born on Oahu, Hawaii.
 He is the son of legendary Hawaiian waterman Richard "Buffalo" Keaulana.
 He won 3 World Longboard Championships in a row in 1993, 1994 and 1995.
 In 2010, he entered as a wildcard in an ASP world tour event in Makaha and reached the semifinals.
 He is renowned as a switchfooter, able to surf with either foot forward.
 His brother Brian Keaulana is also a notable surfer and is a world-class lifeguard.

 Filmography

 Keaulana has appeared in about 20 surf movies and videos.
 In 1999, he starred in Surfer, a TV commercial for Guinness in the United Kingdom.